hubagent/hugoDocs/content/en/components.md

 ---
-title: Design System Documentation
+title: Design System Components
-linktitle: Documentation
+linktitle: Components
 description: Hugo is the world's fastest static website engine.
 It's written in Go (aka Golang) and developed by bep, spf13 and friends.
 date: 2017-02-01
 publishdate: 2017-02-01